-Basically, it is described as taking relevant actions and creating carefully crafted plans that connect with your company and brand.
-This strategy looks at your brand as a whole and aligns all channels of communication to deliver content, elicit engagement, and produce sales.
+It describes taking relevant actions and creating carefully crafted plans that connect with your company and brand.
+This strategy looks at your brand and aligns all communication channels with delivering content, eliciting engagement, and producing sales.

 You can use SEO as a holistic approach to do the following: